cloudbees-days/cloudbees-ci-pipeline-workshop/github-personal-access-token.md

 <img src="img/github/token-access-settings.png" width=800/>

-Click the Generate token button at the bottom of the screen above to generate the GitHub token which will be used in this workshop.
+Click the Generate token button at the bottom of the screen above to generate the GitHub personal access token which will be used in this workshop.

 You may proceed with the workshop [**labs**](./README.md) when you are ready.